alaindet/learn-docker/notes/images-and-containers.md

 - `docker build .`: Build a Dockerfile and create your own Image based on the file
   - `-t NAME:TAG`: Assign a NAME and a TAG to an image
-- `docker run IMAGE_NAME`: Create and start a new container based on image IMAGENAME (or use the image id)
+- `docker run IMAGE_NAME`: Create and start a new container based on image IMAGE_NAME (or use the image id)
   - `--name NAME`: Assign a NAME to the container.
 The name can be used for stopping and removing etc.